MiguelCaniucci/uni-matlab/README.md

-# uni-matlab
+# Numerical Methods
-projects from numerical methods course
+Projects from Numerical Methods course at Warsaw University of Technology.